felipecosta332/projeto-edb1-2u/README.md

 #### Definition

 - Single, pairs of 2 or trios of 3
-- Choose one or two simple algorithms (linear search, binary search, fibonacci, power, etc.)
+- Choose one or two sorting algorithms

 #### To implement